musatirgithub/portfolio-project/README.md

 ## The challenge
-Project aims to withdraw my public repos from github API, display them, allow users to search, filter and sort my projects.
+Project aims to display my public github projects.

 ## Problem Statement

-- Develop an app which  withdraw my public repos from github API, display them, allow users to search, filter and sort my projects..
+- Develop an app which  withdraw my public repos from github API, display them, allow users to search, filter and sort my projects.
 <hr>